tock/libtock-c/lvgl/README.md

 lvGL 8.0.2 for Tock OS
 ===================================

-LittlevGL is a free and open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.
+Light and Versatile Graphics Library is a free and open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.

 See https://docs.littlevgl.com/en/html/index.html for documentation.